Giblet Turkey Gravy

 Gravy enhanced with giblets is traditional in our house.
-Try this hearty gravy with sage and a dash of wine and you’ll love it, too. —Jeff Locke, Arma, Kansas
+Try this hearty gravy with sage and a dash of wine; I think you’ll love it, too. —Jeff Locke, Arma, Kansas

 - 1/4 cup cornstarch